Games & Quizzes

 /ˈsterēəˌtīp/

 widely held but fixed and oversimplified image or idea of particular type of person or thing.
-False categorization of people as all the same. view or represent as stereotype.
+False categorization of people as all the same.
+To wrongly categorize people as all the same.

 /prəˈfeSHən/